There Is No ‘Epidemic of Mass School Shootings’

-It’s been two weeks since a heavily-armed psychopath turned Marjory Stoneman Douglas High School into a war zone – and the survivors of that massacre have already changed gun politics in the United States for the better.
+It’s been two weeks since a heavily armed psychopath turned Marjory Stoneman Douglas High School into a war zone — and the survivors of that massacre have already changed gun politics in the United States for the better.

-With their acts of witness and advocacy, the teenage protestors of Parkland, Florida, shook many voters out of their complacency with pervasive gun violence.
+With their acts of witness and advocacy, the teenage protesters of Parkland, Florida, shook many voters out of their complacency about pervasive gun violence.
 Upwards of 30,000 people lose their lives to firearms in our nation each year, a level of carnage unparalleled anywhere in the developed world.
-And yet, last October – just days after the worst mass shooting in American history – only 52 percent of Americans told CNN’s pollsters that they supported “stricter gun laws.”
+And yet, last October — just days after the worst mass shooting in American history — only 52 percent of Americans told CNN’s pollsters that they supported “stricter gun laws.”

-Today, that figure is 70 percent – the highest its been at any time since 1993.
-Recent polls from Quinnipiac University and POLITICO/Morning Consult have produced nearly identical results.
+Today, that figure is 70 percent — the highest it’s been at any time since 1993.
+Recent polls from Quinnipiac University and Politico/Morning Consult have produced nearly identical results.
 In Florida, long a bastion of NRA support, the leftward turn in public opinion has been especially sharp.

-Moderate Democrats are have had their “come to an assault weapons ban” moment.
+Moderate Democrats have had their “come to an assault weapons ban” moment.
 Moderate Republicans (such as they are) are imploring their party to move left on the gun issue.
 Major gun sellers are cutting ties with the NRA and imposing their own restrictions on firearm sales.
 Even Donald Trump has called for strengthening America’s background check system.

-By keeping the national spotlight on the mass murder at their high-school – and calling on their peers across the country to walk out of their schools, so as to “no longer risk their lives waiting for someone else to take action to stop the epidemic of mass school shootings” in the United States – the theater kids of Marjory Stoneman Douglas have built the broadest public consensus for gun safety measures that America has seen in a quarter-century.
+By keeping the national spotlight on the mass murder at their high school — and calling on their peers across the country to walk out of their schools, so as to “no longer risk their lives waiting for someone else to take action to stop the epidemic of mass school shootings” in the United States — the theater kids of Marjory Stoneman Douglas have built the broadest public consensus for gun-safety measures that America has seen in a quarter-century.

 But they’ve also (inadvertently) triggered a moral panic about the safety of America’s schools that has little basis in empirical reality — and which is already lending momentum to policies that would increase juvenile incarceration, waste precious educational resources on security theater, and bring more guns into our nation’s classrooms.

-On Tuesday in Tallahassee, Republicans in Florida’s state legislature advanced a law that aims to put one police officer – and 10 gun-wielding teachers – into every public school in the state.
+On Tuesday in Tallahassee, Republicans in Florida’s state legislature advanced a law that aims to put one police officer — and ten gun-wielding teachers — into every public school in the state.
 The $67 million “school marshal” program would provide teachers who volunteer to be emergency gunslingers with a $500 stipend, a background check, drug test, psychological exam, and 132 hours of training.
-In total, the bill’s school safety measures come at a price-tag of $400 million.
-One piece of that package – an increase in funding for mental health counselors – is laudable.
+In total, the bill’s school safety measures come at a price tag of $400 million.
+One piece of that package — an increase in funding for mental health counselors — is laudable.
 The rest are either unnecessary or actively dangerous.
 The average salary for a teacher in Florida is nearly $10,000 less than the national mean; its public school system consistently ranks among the bottom half of U.S. states.
 This is not a place that can afford to misallocate hundreds of millions of dollars in educational funds.

 The bill moving through Florida’s House of Representatives does pair that $400 million appropriation with a few gun reforms — a three-day waiting period for firearm purchases, an increase in the legal age for gun-buying from 18 to 21, and measures expanding the authority of police officers to confiscate guns from people who threaten to commit violence.

 By themselves, those reforms are better than nothing.
-And the fact that Republican state legislators are pushing them forward – over the objections of the NRA – is a testament to the power of the Parkland protestors.
+And the fact that Republican state legislators are pushing them forward — over the objections of the NRA — is a testament to the power of the Parkland protesters.
 But the impact of such modest regulations of the gun market, in a nation where firearms outnumber people, is likely to be marginal at best.
-And if the bill’s gun reforms cannot be separated from its “school marshall” program and expansion of classroom cops, then Florida’s young people might end up worse off than they’d be if their elected leaders had simply ignored the Parkland massacre, like so many mass shootings before it.
+And if the bill’s gun reforms cannot be separated from its “school marshal” program and expansion of classroom cops, then Florida’s young people might end up worse off than they’d be if their elected leaders had simply ignored the Parkland massacre, like so many mass shootings before it.

-After the atrocity at Columbine High School in 1999, America tested the hypothesis that a massive increase in school policing would lead to lower rates of violence on campus – in 1997, 10 percent of public schools employed at least police officer; by 2014, 30 percent did.
+After the atrocity at Columbine High School in 1999, America tested the hypothesis that a massive increase in school policing would lead to lower rates of violence on campus — in 1997, 10 percent of public schools employed at least one police officer; by 2014, 30 percent did.
 The results of this experiment have been worse than disappointing.
-The best available research suggests that putting police officers in schools does not significantly deter crime — but does increase the number of students who end up incarcerated for minor youthful indiscretions (and/or, who get electrocuted with stun-guns in their classrooms for the same).
+The best available research suggests that putting police officers in schools does not significantly deter crime — but does increase the number of students who end up incarcerated for minor youthful indiscretions (and/or, who get electrocuted with stun guns in their classrooms for the same).

 Arming teachers, meanwhile, is a proposal so mind-bogglingly dumb and dangerous, even Florida’s GOP governor Rick Scott rejects it.
-There is no evidence whatsoever that adding a not-so-well regulated militia of amatuer marksmen to every school faculty will prevent mass shootings, when armed guards have consistently failed to do so – but there is good reason to believe that such a program would radically worsen our nation’s pre-existing crisis of racially discriminatory, teacher-on-student violence.
-As Patrick Blanchfield argues for The Intercept:
+There is no evidence whatsoever that adding a not-so-well regulated militia of amateur marksmen to every school faculty will prevent mass shootings, when armed guards have consistently failed to do so — but there is good reason to believe that such a program would radically worsen our nation’s preexisting crisis of racially discriminatory, teacher-on-student violence.
+As Patrick Blanchfield argues for the Intercept:

 In 2017, researchers estimated that, in a given school year, 589 children are corporally punished (most often struck with paddles) every day.
 Unsurprisingly, this violent discipline is disproportionately inflicted on students of color.
 Black students are twice as likely as whites to be struck in Georgia, North Carolina, Michigan, and Pennsylvania.
 In Maine, black children are eight times more likely to be hit than white children are.
 Children with disabilities also suffer a disproportionate share of this disciplinary violence.
 In a representative year, school authorities pinned down, tied up, or otherwise restrained 267,000 American schoolchildren, three-quarters of whom had some kind of disability; such practices have resulted in multiple fatalities.